To homepage

 Turkey, Bursa

 Prof. Hanifi Ucpinar specializes in robotic spine surgery using the Mazor X Stealth system with 98.7% implant accuracy.
 Anterior cervical discectomy may cost around $8,500 – typically covering surgery, 5-day hospitalization, imaging, and transfers.
-With _doctor_3066_years_ of experience, Prof. Ucpinar trained at the Twin Cities Spine Center and uses Medtronic implants.
-The clinic is Turkey's first robotic orthopedic center operating for over _doctor_3066_years_.
+With 13 years of experience of experience, Prof. Ucpinar trained at the Twin Cities Spine Center and uses Medtronic implants.
+The clinic is Turkey's first robotic orthopedic center operating for over 13 years of experience.

 Selective Nerve Root Block (per level)